A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Application to eNMR Measurements

 In the following, we apply our description to eNMR experiments.
 We structure this chapter as follows.
-First, in \cref{sec:exp_set_up}, we briefly sketch the experimental set-up, and state our theoretical description based on the volume frame.
-Next, in \cref{sec:transport_params}, we discuss the species mobilities measured in eNMR experiments, and derive their relation to the transference numbers.
-In \cref{sec:BinarySys} we focus on binary ILs.
-Finally, in \cref{sec:TernarySys} we discuss the case of ternary electrolytes.
+First, in \cref{sec:exp_set_up}, we briefly sketch the experimental set-up and introduce species mobilities.
+The experimental details can be found in Ref.~\citenum{Lorenz2022}.
+Next, in \cref{sec:transport_params}, we present our theoretical description of eNMR experiments, and state the underlying assumptions.
+Furthermore, we show how mobilities from eNMR are related to transference numbers and highlight the reference frame dependence of those transport parameters.
+In \cref{sec:BinarySys}, we shortly discuss the measurements on pure ILs and validate our assumption of a vanishing volume flux focusing on the theoretical aspects.
+In \cref{sec:TernarySys}, we consider electrolytes with three ion constituents.
+Instead of discussing the mobilities,\cite{Lorenz2022} we here put emphasis on the transference numbers, which are important transport parameters for continuum models.
+Finally, in \cref{sec:CompRefFrames} we compare transference numbers in different reference frames.

+Note, that another possible application of our theory is given in the ESI$^{\dag}$, namely the modeling of electrochemical systems, e.g. batteries, with porous electrode theory.
+We state the respective modeling equations in \cref*{sec:SI_porous}.